 Well, a straight-up buffet of beyond amazing Berlin souvenirs awaits you in the cultural capital (it also happens to be the literal capital) of Germany.

-Because if I had to pick just one word to describe Berlin, it would be exquisite.
+Because if I had to pick just one word to describe Berlin or the fairytale towns of Germany, it would be exquisite.

 Which makes sense when you realize that Berlin is home to a dizzying array of historical sites.
 Immortal places like the Berlin Wall, the Brandenburg Gate, the Reichstag, Checkpoint Charlie, and more.